Sikorski–Mayski agreement

-The Sikorski–Mayski agreement was a treaty between the Soviet Union and Poland that was signed in London on 30 July 1941.
+The Sikorski–Mayski agreement was a treaty between the Soviet Union and Polish government-in-exile that was signed in London on 30 July 1941.
 Its name is taken from its two most notable signatories: the prime minister of Poland, Władysław Sikorski, and the Soviet ambassador to the United Kingdom, Ivan Mayski.

 Background

 After signing the Molotov–Ribbentrop Pact in 1939, the Soviets invaded Poland and took part in its dismemberment.
 The Soviet authorities declared Poland to be nonexistent, and all former Polish citizens from the areas annexed by the Soviet Union were treated as Soviet citizens.
 That resulted in the arrest and imprisonment of approximately 2 million Polish citizens (including a quarter of a million prisoners-of-war and 1.5 million deportees) by the NKVD and other Soviet authorities.

 Negotiations

-When the international situation changed in 1941 with Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941, the Soviet leader Joseph Stalin began to seek help from other countries opposing Germany.
+When the international situation changed in 1941 with Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941, the Soviet leader Joseph Stalin began to seek help from other countries opposing Nazi Germany.
 Strongly encouraged by British Foreign Secretary Anthony Eden, Sikorski on 5 July 1941 opened negotiations with the Soviet ambassador to London, Ivan Mayski, to re-establish diplomatic relations between Poland and the Soviet Union.
 Sikorski was the architect of the agreement reached by both governments that was signed on 30 July 1941.
 A further military alliance was signed in Moscow on 14 August 1941.
 Later that year, Sikorski went to Moscow with a diplomatic mission (including the future Polish ambassador to Moscow, Stanisław Kot, and the chief of the Polish Military Mission in the Soviet Union, General Zygmunt Szyszko-Bohusz).